1985 American League Championship Series: Aftermath

 The two teams met again in the 2015 ALCS, with the Royals holding home-field advantage that time.
-In a reverse of the 1985 series, the Royals took a 3-1 lead, winning games 1, 2, and 4.
+In a reverse of the 1985 series, the Royals took a 3–1 lead, winning games 1, 2, and 4.
 There would be no series comeback, however, as the Royals won in a decisive sixth game on their way to a second World Series title.

+While both NLCS and ALCS had teams comeback from a 2-0 deficit in the first year of the expanded seven game series format in 1985, it would become increasingly more rare in the subsequent years afterwards.
+In the American League, it has only happened one other time under the seven game format, which was in the 2004 ALCS.
+In that series, the Red Sox actually came back from a 3-0 series deficit against the Yankees, also becoming the first team in MLB history to accomplish this feat.